jonashackt/crossplane-argocd/README.md

 Now there are multiple patterns you can use to manage multiple ArgoCD application.
 You can for example go with [the App of Apps Pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) or with [`ApplicationSets`](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/), which moved into the ArgoCD main project around version 2.6.

 You'd might say: ApplicationSets is the way to go today.
+But __App of Apps is not deprecated__ https://github.com/argoproj/argo-cd/discussions/11892#discussioncomment-6765089 The exact same GitHub issue shows our discussion:

+> To be super clear: app-of-apps is not deprecated.
+The idea of deploying Applications (which are just Kubernetes resources) from another Application is fundamental to how Argo CD works.
+It would be difficult to remove even if we wanted to.

+> As for the hackiness: yes, it does have limitations, bugs, and idiosyncrasies.
+And ApplicationSets (or something else) may be better for some use cases.
+But all tools have limitations, bugs, and idiosyncrasies.

-But __App of Apps is not deprecated__ https://github.com/argoproj/argo-cd/discussions/11892#discussioncomment-6765089 The exact same GitHub issue shows our discussion.
-From it I would extract the following TLDR: If you want to bootstrap a cluster (e.g. installing tools like Crossplane), the App of Apps feature together with it's support for SyncWaves is pretty handsome.
+From that I would extract the following TLDR: If you want to bootstrap a cluster (e.g. installing tools like Crossplane), the App of Apps feature together with it's support for SyncWaves is pretty handsome.
 That might be the reason, the feature is described inside the `operator-manual/cluster-bootstrapping` part of the docs: https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern

 If you want to get your teams enabled to deploy their apps in a GitOps fashion (incl. self-service) and want a great way to use multiple manifests in apps also from within monorepos (e.g. backend, frontend, db), then [the `ApplicationSet` feature](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/) is match for you.
 It also generates the `Application` manifests automatically leveraging it's many generators, like `Git Generator: Directories`, `Git Generator: Files` and so on.
 My colleague Daniel Häcker [wrote a great post about that topic](https://www.codecentric.de/wissens-hub/blog/gitops-argocd).